divesresearch/dives-website/content/english/blog/typescript.md

 would not be used by big tech companies. big tech companies use TypeScript, therefore TypeScript is not bad.

-This argumentation is wrong for two reasons:
+This argument is wrong for two reasons:

 Firstly, you are not a big company, which means your requirements are probably not the same as theirs.